 Introducing Vervid, the “YouTube” of Vertical Videos

-In 2015, John and Daniel Proksch-Whaley envisioned, designed and shipped Vervid, featured as a “Best New App” in over 30 countries on the Apple App Store.
-Vervid aims to change the way we experience video on our phones, catering exclusively to creating and preserving videos shot with our phones held vertically.
+In 2015, John and Daniel Proksch-Whaley envisioned, designed and shipped Vervid, featured as the #2 “Best New App” in over 30 countries on the Apple App Store.
+Vervid aimed to change the way we experience video on our phones, catering exclusively to creating and preserving videos shot with our phones held vertically.

 While traditional media is generally bound by cinematic aspect ratios intended for theater and TV, our generation has evolved with our devices and now shoots a ton of content with our phones held vertically.
 That content ends up in places that were designed with horizontal content at heart (YouTube), or on Snapchat, where our memories are treated as disposable.

 To date, videos shot vertically have been considered a medium for disposable messaging.
 Before Vervid, no single platform had been created to preserve the casual moments we’ve captured while holding our phones upright.
 We’ve only had these screens in our pockets for 8 short years, which means we’re literally in the infancy of mobile, so this trend is only going to increase.
 Now is the time to start archiving content the way our generation shoots — Vertically.